conroy9068/p5-eCommerce/README.md

 - Pop up window confirming add item to bag.
 - Star rating picker for product reviews.
 - Unsubscribe from newsletter feature.
-- Set up card height so that each product card is the same height.

 # Testing